Units and density: 765 dwellings: 490 new homes, refurbishment of 275 existing, 200dph

 original design for the estate was completed in 1971.
 Ground-floor garages and

 being addressed through the intensive refurbishment strategy.
-Garages are being
+Ground-floor garages are being

 converted to homes, reconnecting the estate to the surrounding streets and